bnorthern42/odit/Readme.md

 - **libgit2**: This project uses libgit2 (vendored as a submodule at commit 58d9363), licensed under GPLv2 with a Linking Exception.
 This allows linking from any program, but modifications to libgit2 itself require source distribution.
 Full terms: [COPYING](https://github.com/libgit2/libgit2/blob/main/COPYING).
 - **odin-c-bindgen**: Bindings generated using odin-c-bindgen by Karl Zylinski, inspired by floooh's Sokol bindgen.
 No specific license mentioned; check the repo for details.

-odit itself is licensed under [your license, e.g., MIT—add LICENSE file].
+odit itself is licensed under MIT as seen at [LICENSE](LICENSE).
 Respect upstream licenses in your usage.

 ## Contributing